ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-ram.md

 - `lbcs` &rarr; lateral boundary conditions
 - `um` &rarr; model output data

-The RNS output data files are in [UM fieldsfile format](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.
+The RNS output data files are in [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.

 For example, the model output data for the first cycle (`20220226T0000Z`) of the _Lismore_ experiment (`Lismore` `nested_region_name`, using a `RAL3P2` `science_configuration` and `d0198` as a `nest_name`) can be found in `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/cycle/20220226T0000Z/Lismore/d0198/RAL3P2/um/umnsaa_pa000`.